openwrt/omcproxy/README.md

 	- Kernel-space multicast routing
 	- Multiple instances support
 	- Address-scope specific proxying

 ## Compiling

-omcproxy uses libubox as submodule, be sure to clone this git repository with --recursive or run: "git submodule init; git submodule update" after cloning.
-If you are already using libubox as a shared library just pass -DWITH_LIBUBOX=1 to cmake.

 omcproxy uses cmake:
 - To prepare a Makefile use:  "cmake ."